Supported Hardware Configurations Standard

 Standards and Procedures

-Based on this standard, computer hardware will either be fully supported, subject to a fee for support, or not supported for PSU business.
+Based on this standard, computer hardware will be either fully supported, subject to a support fee, or unsupported for PSU business.

 Supported Computer Configurations